asiryan/Weyl-Heisenberg-Toolbox/Readme.md

 # Weyl-Heisenberg Bases Toolbox

-This software package was developed to study the optimal Weyl-Heisenberg bases and their properties in the field of signal processing and compression.
+This toolbox was developed to study the optimal Weyl-Heisenberg bases and their properties in the field of signal processing and compression.
 The toolbox includes M-files that allow the synthesis and analysis of the forming WH-functions and the corresponding orthogonal WH-bases, the description of which can be found in the presented literature.

 Asiryan Valeriy, © 2017-2018